 4. Participation in the political marketing of a candidate,

 5. Talking to an official about a community matter,

-6. Attending a political meeting either with a party or with a
+6. Attending a political meeting either with a party or with a candidate for elections,

 7. Participating in demonstrations or sit-ins,

 9. Contacting one of the media institutions,